-Satisfactory academic progress is measured by the following as they relate to one another:
+Satisfactory academic progress is measured by the following:

-- To maintain satisfactory academic performance and good academic standing, all master's and certificate students must maintain a minimum grade point average of 2.75, and all doctoral students must maintain a minimum grade point average of 3.00 and grades of A, B, or P (pass) in all courses required by the school or by the student's department. - Written documentation of successful completion of all Bloomberg School and departmental degree requirements within the established time limitations - Confirmation of satisfactory performance by the student's department and/or adviser as required.
-Each term, the progress of students is reviewed, and those students not making satisfactory progress in terms of the cumulative grade point average and completion of requirements within established deadlines are identified for all academic departments.
+- To maintain satisfactory academic performance and good academic standing, all master's students must maintain a minimum grade point average of 2.75, and grades of A, B, P (pass), or S (satisfactory) in all courses required by the school or by the student's department. - Written documentation of successful completion of all Bloomberg School and departmental degree requirements within the established time limitations - Confirmation of satisfactory performance by the student's department and/or adviser as required.
+Each term, the progress of each student is reviewed, and those not making satisfactory progress in terms of the cumulative grade point average and completion of requirements within established deadlines are identified.
 Students may not graduate unless in good academic standing.
-Additional policies regarding continuation in a program while not in good academic standing are left to individual programs.
-Whether a D is considered acceptable to serve as a prerequisite will be determined by the course's sponsoring department
+Continuation in the program while not in good academic standing falls under the purview of the department and program leadership.
+In Health Policy & Management, a grade of D in required courses is not considered passing.
+Whether a D is considered acceptable to serve as a prerequisite will be determined by the course's sponsoring department.

-IMPORTANT: Students receiving federal loans and federal work-study funding must adhere to the Federal Satisfactory Academic Progress

-Policy (https://publichealth.jhu.edu/offices-and-services/office-ofstudent-affairs/financial-aid/federal-aid-policies/) posted on the Financial Aid Office website.
+IMPORTANT: Students receiving federal loans and federal work-study funding must adhere to the Federal Satisfactory Academic Progress Policy (https://publichealth.jhu.edu/offices-and-services/office-ofstudent-affairs/financial-aid/federal-aid-policies/) posted on the Financial Aid Office website.